Apple box

-Apple boxes are wooden boxes or crates of varying sizes with holes on each end used chiefly in film production.
+Apple boxes are wooden boxes or crates of varying sizes with holes on each end used mainly in film production.
 These boxes are specialized pieces of equipment belonging to the grip department, and should not be confused with simple crates, other boxes, or boxes for apples.

 Uses

-As one of the most ubiquitous and useful pieces of equipment on a film set, apple boxes are used for anything that needs to be propped up or supported temporarily.
+Used to temporarily prop up or support just about anything, apple boxes are one of the most ubiquitous and useful pieces of equipment on a film set.
 They can be used to prop up furniture and light stands, for leveling camera dolly track, or to provide temporary seats, workbenches, or stepladders.

-Often the need arises to make an actor appear taller, either because of their height, or to fit with the composition of a particular shot.
+The need often arises to make an actor appear taller, either because of their height, or to fit with the composition of a particular shot.
 In this use apple boxes are jokingly referred to as "man makers".

-Apple boxes were originally used for storage.
-They would have a forward opening in the box and it could be used as a double storage device for small necessary things.
+Originally with a forward opening in the box, they were first used for storage of small objects.